Hyper-TH/algo_java/src/hashmap/notes.md

 [//]: # (TODO)

 # Time Complexity
-- Constant time complexity for basic operations
+- Constant time complexity for basic operations `O(1)`.
-- Iteration / Traversing is directly proportional to the `capacity + size`
+- Iteration / Traversing is directly proportional to the `capacity + size`.

 # Applications of HashMap
 - Used when we need efficient implementation of search, insert and delete operations